cagandhi/Blockchain-Voting/README.md

 # Blockchain-voting
 A proof of concept model for for a voting system based on block-chain technology.
-This was my project for the "Computer Networks" course.
+This was my project for the "CSC 330: Computer Networks" course at Ahmedabad University.

 Objective: Develop a proof-of-concept (POC) model for a voting system based on blockchain technology.